 Employment & Talent Agencies Must Be Licensed - Act Part 2, Section 12

-This section explains that an employment agency must be licensed under the Act unless they hire exclusively for one employer.
+This section explains that an employment agency or talent agency must be licensed under the Act.
+Employment agencies are not required to be licensed if they hire exclusively for one employer.

 12. (1) A person must not operate an employment agency or a talent agency unless the person is licensed under this Act.

 (2) Subsection (1) does not apply to a person operating an employment agency for the sole purpose of hiring employees exclusively for one employer.

 See s.1 of the Act for the meaning of "employment agency” and “talent agency”.